 - Stage One is considered the mildest and may consist of heart palpitations, foggy brain, vomiting or nausea, insomnia, fatigue, and tremors.

-- Delirium tremens of Stage Three is the most severe.
+- Delirium tremens during stage three is the most severe.
 For instance, it may consist of hallucinations, seizures, fever, agitation, and debilitating confusion.
 However, this stage happens to only about five percent of patients withdrawing from alcohol.
 DTs may not manifest until up to two days after alcohol fully leaves the bloodstream, which is one of the reasons they’re so dangerous.
 Patients may only experience mild withdrawal before a sudden onset of DTs.

-For those with a dependence, the best way to deal with alcohol withdrawal is through medical detox.
+For those with a dependency to alcohol, the best way to deal with alcohol withdrawal is through medical detox.
 Treatment for alcohol addiction must start with detox.
 By attending a dedicated detox center like Serenity House Detox in Houston, Texas, you can not only safely withdraw from alcohol with medical supervision, but you can do so away from distractions and the threat of relapse.

-At Serenity House, you can expect the following:
+At Serenity House Detox, you can expect the following: